gocardless/draupnir/README.md

 Development (Vagrant VM)
 ------------------------

-It will often be desirable to run a full virtual machine, with btrfs, in order to test the complete Draupnir flow.
+**!!
+Disclaimer, the vagrant VM is currently unsupported on Apple Silicon** It will often be desirable to run a full virtual machine, with btrfs, in order to test the complete Draupnir flow.
 This can be achieved via the included Vagrant configuration.